ChalmersGU-data-structure-courses/dsabook/src/markdown/13-graphs/09-dijkstras-algorithm.md

                 dist = distances.get(v) + e.weight
                 if e.end not in distances or dist < distances.get(e.end):
-                    // If the new distance to the endpoint is shorter... distances.put(e.end, dist)  // ...update the endpoint with the new distance return distances
+                    // If the new distance to the endpoint is shorter... distances.put(e.end, dist)  // ...update the endpoint with return distances                        // the new distance

 ::: dsvis
 Here is a visualisation of Dijkstra's algorithm.